Yonas650/Budget_Tracker_Web_App/README.md

 2. As a user, I can log in to access my financial dashboard.
 4. As a user, I can add income and expense transactions.
 5. As a user, I can view a summary of my financial health, including total income, expenses, and balance.
-6. As a user, I can view graphical representations of my income and expense trends.
-7. As a user, I can change my personal details and password
+6. As a user, I can change my personal details and password

 ## Research Topics

-* (6 points) Vue.js as the front-end framework
+* (5 point) Socket.IO: Real-Time Interactivity in Web Applications

+- What is Socket.IO?
+Socket.IO is a JavaScript library that facilitates real-time, bidirectional, and event-based communication between web clients and servers.
+It enables instant data transfer and updates, which is critical for applications requiring real-time feedback.

+- Why Socket.IO?
+Integrating Socket.IO into my budget tracking application will transform the user experience by allowing real-time updates without manual page refreshes.
+This means that as users input transactions or adjust their budgets, the changes will be instantaneously reflected across all instances of the application.
+This real-time functionality is key to supporting collaborative budget management, ensuring all users see the most current data during their financial planning activities.

+* (2 point)Bootstrap: Enhancing User Interface with a Front-End Framework

-- What is it?: Vue.js is a progressive JavaScript framework used to create interactive user interfaces.
+- What is Bootstrap?
-- Why use it?: It is user-friendly, integrates well with other libraries and projects, and has a supportive community.
-Its simplicity does not sacrifice power, making it a versatile choice for many projects.
+Bootstrap is a front-end framework that offers a collection of tools for creating websites and web applications.
+It provides HTML, CSS, and JS templates for typography, forms, buttons, navigation, and other interface elements, with a focus on responsive design for all devices.

+- Why Bootstrap?
+For my personal budget tracker application, Bootstrap's responsive grid system and pre-styled components can significantly speed up the development process.
+The uniform design patterns will ensure a professional look and feel while maintaining consistency across different pages.
+This aligns with the goal of providing users with an intuitive and seamless experience whether they’re tracking expenses, setting budgets, or reviewing transaction history.

 * (2 point) dotenv for Environment Variable Management

 - What is it?: dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 This module ensures that sensitive information, like API keys and database passwords, is kept separate from the codebase.